felixfavour/portfolio-v2/src/pages/stories/2022-year-in-review.md

 To start with, I did a couple of mentorships and guidance this year — *funny ‘cos na all of us dey grow together*, but if you trust me, I should trust me too, right?

-I also spoke publicly in two places this year, the first with over 7,000 people in the audience and the other with about 500, interestingly, both events occurred in a month.
+I also spoke publicly in two places this year, the first with over 7,000 people in audience and the other with about 500, interestingly, both events occurred in a month.
 It was an honour for me to speak to people in such a large volume, and I hope to do more of it in the new year.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/CQWh7XOo9Mg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>